 Making Spiked Eggnog

 For spiked eggnog, add 3 ounces of bourbon, cognac, rum, or all three!
 If you add liquor, your eggnog will be thicker.
 The more liquor you use, the longer it will keep in the refrigerator.
 If you don’t use liquor, consume the beverage within one day.
-Adding alcohol will allow your eggnog to keep longer in the fridge while sterilizing your eggs (and therefore killing any harmful bacteria)!
+Adding alcohol will allow this recipe to keep longer in the fridge while sterilizing your eggs (and therefore killing any harmful bacteria)!

 Old-Fashioned Homemade Eggnog